Millefeuille42/TracimDaemonSDK_Python/README.md

 # TracimDaemonSDK

-An SDK for the [TracimDaemon](https://github.com/Millefeuille42/TracimDaemon) project
+A python port for the TracimDaemonSDK, an SDK for the [TracimDaemon](https://github.com/Millefeuille42/TracimDaemon) project

 ## Usage